ReVanced/revanced-patches-template/docs/3_fingerprinting.md

 ## 🏹 Different ways to resolve a fingerprint

 Usually, fingerprints are mostly resolved by the patcher, but it is also possible to manually resolve a fingerprint in a patch.
 This can be quite useful in lots of situations.
-To resolve a fingerprint you need a context to resolve it on.
-The context contains classes and thus methods to which the fingerprint can be resolved against.
+To resolve a fingerprint you need a `BytecodeContext` to resolve it on.
+This context contains classes and thus methods to which the fingerprint can be resolved against.
 Example: _You have a fingerprint which you manually want to resolve **without** the help of the patcher._

 > **Note**: A fingerprint should not be added to the constructor of `BytecodePatch` if manual resolution is intended, because the patcher would try resolve it before manual resolution.